Home » Auto loans

 When to trade in your car

 There are a few scenarios where trading in your car makes more sense than selling it outright.
 For instance, if you’re upside down on your loan (meaning you owe more on the loan than the car is currently worth), trading in your vehicle can help you avoid having to come up with extra cash at closing.
-Additionally, trading in your car can help simplify the car-buying process by allowing you to take care of everything at one dealership.
-And lastly, if you’re interested in taking advantage of special offers or promotions, trading in your car can be a great way to help you save money on your next purchase.
+Additionally, trading in your car can help simplify the car-buying process by allowing you to take care of everything at one dealership finance department.
+And lastly, if you’re interested in taking advantage of special offers or promotions, trading in your car can be a great way to help you save money on your next car payment.

 When to sell your car privately